cbrauckmuller/helium/README.md

 ## The Breakpoint

+### $responsive-breakpoint

-At a certain point, you are going to want your multi-column grid to collapse into a single column as the individual columns will start to become too narrow.
+(pixels) At a certain point, you are going to want your multi-column grid to collapse into a single column as the individual columns will start to become too narrow.
 By default, this is set to 767px, so anything smaller than an iPad in portrait mode with get a single-column layout.
-Feel free to adjust this value as your design requires is.
+Feel free to adjust this value as your design requires.